-Your RAs are listed below, they are fellow students whose role is to help you adjust to living in such a large residential setting.
+Your RSAs are listed below, they are fellow students whose role is to help you settle in and be there if you need assistance.

 They provide peer support and guidance on a range of issues and can signpost you to the appropriate services available.

 They also deal with minor disputes and any minor incidents of anti-social behaviour initially on an informal basis.

 Your RSA will organise social activities through the Resident's Life programme and give you important information about all aspects of campus facilities.

 If you need to contact them please telephone 07713 093 619.

 Should you need to report a problem with cleaning or maintenance, you can do so at the Residential Services Office (Block 1 of Duncreggan Student Village) or email email@example.com